canonical/pycloudlib/docs/resource_cleanup.md

 When the context manager exits (even if due to an exception), all resources that were created during the lifetime of the `Cloud` or `Instance` object will automatically be cleaned up.
 Any exceptions raised during the cleanup process will be raised.

 Alternatively, if you don't want to use context managers, you can manually cleanup all resources using the `.clean()` method on `Cloud` objects and the `.delete()` method on `Instance` objects.
-For exampe, using EC2:
+For example, using EC2:

 ```python
 from pycloudlib.ec2.cloud import EC2